-At Montpelier Primary School, we have software in place at school to minimise access and highlight any person accessing inappropriate sites or information - we use Smoothwall, which filters and controls internet access.
-There is a system whereby key words trigger an email alert which is sent to the E-Safety Safeguarding Designate (Paul Farr), along with a screen shot of what the person was working on at the time the alert was sent.
+At Montpelier Primary School, we have software in place at school to minimise access and highlight any person accessing inappropriate sites or information - We use Smoothwall software which filters and controls internet access, as well as being part of the London Grid for Learning, which also filters the internet.
+There is a system whereby key words trigger an email alert which is sent to the Online Safety Safeguarding Designate (Paul Farr) who then communicates with the DSL, along with a screen shot of what the person was working on at the time the alert was sent.
 The key word list is updated regularly in response to new technologies and new world threats, in line with the PREVENT strategy.
-This system covers all computers in the school, including staff computers and all personal devices connected to the school network.
+This system covers all computers in the school, including staff computers.

 The school will take all reasonable precautions to ensure that users access only appropriate material.
 However, it is not possible to guarantee that access to unsuitable material will never occur via a school computer.
-Neither the school nor Smoothwall can accept liability for the material accessed, or any consequences resulting from Internet use.
+Neither the school nor the Trust can accept liability for the material accessed, or any consequences resulting from Internet use.